top of page

 Everything Everywhere All At Once (2022) is among the best Asian portrayals in film, winning seven prestigious Oscar awards and ranking $185 million at the box office.
 With particular emphasis on Western culture and values, this film ultimately creates a particular issue within the Asian American community: the cultural isolation and racism of Asian individuals in America.
 The approach marks a change in how Asia is perceived in global cinema, where particular issues and realities of Asian individuals are increasingly being heard and acknowledged.

 By breaking the Western stereotype where multiverse films – a type of film that explores the concept of multiple parallel universes or alternate realities existing simultaneously – are typically presented with an all-White cast, Everything Everywhere All At Once has proven the opportunity for recognition and good sales at the box office to an Asian cast’s film.
 The film heavily invests in celebrating Asian culture, expressing the distinction of Asian Americans among American communities.
-Specifically, Asian culture reference points such as the stereotypical “tiger mom” and Lunar New Year are handled lightly and in the spirit of verisimilitude.
-Additionally, the filmmakers demonstrate a huge cultural affinity for Asian culture by borrowing stylistic flourishes from traditional Chinese and Hong Kong Kung Fu films and slapstick comedy.
-Notably, the characters’ alternating conversations in English and Mandarin or Cantonese mark the cultural authenticity of the film.
+Certain points of reference such as the hackneyed "tiger mom," as well as Lunar New Year, are treated lightly and are in the vein of verisimilitude.
+Secondly, the directors demonstrated a massive cultural affiliation with Asian culture by borrowing stylistic flourishes in the forms of traditional Chinese as well as Hong Kong Kung Fu movies and slapstick humor.
+The English-Mandarin or Cantonese back-and-forth dialogue among the characters sprinkled a sense of cultural authenticity during the entire film.

 By placing Chinese cultural facets at the very core of its story, the film is a giant leap beyond the forced and watered-down constructions of Asian identity that dominated Western films as revelations of Orientalism’s consequences in the past.
 Besides projecting Asian culture onto the global screen, the film also boldly portrays various forms of racism faced by Asian individuals in America, including racism based on looks (Joy’s character), status and language (Gong-Gong’s character), and sexualization of Asian women (Evelyn’s character) (Rizkia, 2023).